 Street Cost Of Zoloft VS. Pharmacy Cost

 Generic Zoloft (sertraline) is covered by most health care insurance plans.
-The pharmacy cost for Zoloft may be low or entirely free.
-The average retail price of this medication is around $34.
+The pharmacy cost for Zoloft may be low or entirely free, depending on your plan.

 The street costs of Zoloft are higher compared to minimal expenses to an individual who has obtained a prescription for the medication through their physician.

 Find Addiction Treatment Today

 If you or a loved one are facing addiction for the first time, you can find substance abuse treatment today.
 Call us to learn more about your treatment options and how to access them.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.